doktorand i statsvetenskap vid Institutet för bostads- och urbanforskning (IBF)

 PhD Candidate in Political Science at the Department of Government.
 My research interests lie, broadly speaking, within the field of post-conflict development and democratisation, with a current focus on rebel group to political party transformation, and the interplay of violence and politics in the aftermath of conflict.

 My dissertation discusses how Renamo in Mozambique is currently existing in the border between political party and rebel movement, again 20 years since their transformation.
 It engages the issue from different angels, with an actor-centered perepective with the aim of understanding Renamos actions from the inside.
 The study is based on elite interviews, observations of parliament, and media statments.
 The study was conducted in Mozambique from 2015-2017, during the hight of the new conflict.
 It will result in a compilation thesis adressing Renamos constructed logic of violence, decentralisation as a key issue, and the role of elections in Renamos narratives of violence.

 I hold a Masters Degree (Master of Science) in Development Studies (2011) and a Bachelors Degree in Development Studies (2009), both from the Department of Government, Uppsala University.

 Teaching and Supervising

-My teaching is mainly done within the field of Development Studies, and in International Politics, both at the undergraduate level.
-I am mainly teaching within a course on 'Development, Democracy and Governance', where I hold both lectures and seminars, and I am active as a seminar teacher in International Politics.
-I also supervise students writing their thesis, primarily with a focus on development studies or democratisation in Africa.
+My teaching is mainly done within the field of Development Studies.
+I am mainly teaching within a course on 'Development, Democracy and Governance'.
+I have also tought Methods B, a course in Qualitative methodology.
+Isupervise students writing their thesis, primarily with a focus on development studies or democratisation in africa.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.